Privacy Policy

 14. Contact Us

-Legal Entity: A2 TICKETS LTD
+Legal Entity: A2 TICKETS LTD (Trading as Lyria)

 Company Registration Number: 16987046

-Email: support@lyriaa.com
+Email: support@lyriaa.com / info@lyriaa.com

-Website: www.lyriaa.com
+Website: https://www.lyriaa.com

-Registered Address: 71-75, Shelton Street, Covent Garden, London, WC2H 9JQ, UNITED KINGDOM
+Registered Address: 71-75 Shelton Street, Covent Garden, London, WC2H 9JQ, United Kingdom

-Trading Address: First Floor Swan Buildings, 20 Swan Street, Manchester, M4 5JW, UNITED KINGDOM
+Trading Address: First Floor, Swan Buildings, 20 Swan Street, Manchester, M4 5JW, United Kingdom

-© 2026 A2 TICKETS LTD. All rights reserved.
+© 2026 A2 TICKETS LTD (trading as Lyria).
+All rights reserved.